Tex-Mex and Rex

 And should you see or hear him coming,

-By all means — try to avoid!
+By all means — you must avoid!

 I am happy to have met them,